specklesystems/speckle-docs/dev/server-manualsetup.md

 This will:
 - Run PostgreSQL inside docker, with data files stored in `/opt/speckle/postgres-data/`
 - Run Redis inside docker, with data files stored in `/opt/speckle/redis-data/`
+- Run MinIO inside docker, with data files stored in `/opt/speckle/minio-data/`
 - Run the Server component, configured for this environment.
 - Run the Frontend component, exposing port 80 to the network the VM is in.
+- Run the other microservices for extending the SpeckleServer functionality ( `preview-service`, `webhook-service`, `fileimport-service` )

 All containers, except the frontend, are not accessible from outside the VM.